Serenacula/splitby/readme.md

 Strict controls whether the program will fail silently or explicitly when encountering errors.
 Both can be useful in different situations.

-There are several mode available:
+There are several modes available:

 #### Strict Bounds